- ABOUT US

 “A Faith-Filled Heart”

-Webster’s on-line dictionary defines faith as a “belief and trust in and loyalty to God,” and a “firm belief in something for which there is no proof.”
+Webster’s dictionary defines faith as a “belief and trust in and loyalty to God,” and a “firm belief in something for which there is no proof.”

 “Now faith is the substance of things hoped for, the evidence of things not seen.”
 (Hebrews 11:1 NKJV)

 The word, “substance” in the Greek language means to have a foundation or the assurance of something.
 It’s having the guarantee of what we’re hoping for.

 The word, “evidence” in the Greek language means to have a conviction concerning the truthfulness of something.